Back to Back Issues Page |

 Of course, things got worse.
 The Provincial Congress, John Hancock presiding, protested to Governor (and General) Gage about British Regulars invading private property, confiscating ammunition and leaving the Province in a state of defenselessness.
 Several tons of gun powder had been seized.
 Militiamen, under arms, began to gather in Boston, threatening to take the munitions back.
 There were multiple incidents of Regulars disarming Militiamen, but there were too many of them for it to be systematically done.
 There were cases of a group being disarmed by Regulars, who then encountered a larger group of Militiamen, who would take the arms back.

 So we can see that the American Experiment began under the specter of an all-powerful and ever increasingly unrepresentative government seeking to enforce rigid gun control on the citizenry, by unrepresentative law, and by superior force of arms.
+When only the State has the right to bear arms, and the citizens are denied the right to bear arms, what you have is a Police State.

 A Nation of Laws, or a Nation of Opinions.